-Instead of thinking in terms of what words and phrases are most entertaining and descriptive, think about what people are most likely to search for.
+Instead of thinking about what words and phrases are most entertaining and descriptive, think about what people are most likely to search for.

-Your position may be described as a “Growth Hacking Facilitator” but someone looking for a Marketing Content Manager who knows how to get more likes, shares, and engagement from social media platforms may miss you in a search.
+Your job may be described as a “Growth Hacking Facilitator,” but someone looking for a Marketing Content Manager who knows how to get more likes, shares, and engagement from social media platforms may miss your profile in a search.

-If you need some guidance, search job listings and do keyword research to learn which job titles are most likely to get you seen.
+If you need some guidance, use LinkedIn to search job listings and do keyword research to identify job titles most likely to get you seen.